xiangyazi24/me/content/course/fibo.md

 # Final Remarks
 1. It is quite a learning experience for me to putting this up.
 2. Teaching forces me to reflect.
 After so many semesters talking about the naive primary test not being polynomial, I finally realized that I did not treat the calculation of Fibonacci number in the same caliber.
 3. ChatGPT does a fantastic job.
-No a single line of the above code is written by me; The codes are all by ChatGPT.
+Not a single line of the above code is written by me; The codes are all by ChatGPT.
 But it takes some extra effort to make sure it does things correctly.
 See the [conversation](https://chat.openai.com/share/7661c246-3825-474f-98a5-5e269380e996) I had with ChatGPT.
 (Please ignore that part where I asked it to help my English writing.)
 Of course, I read quite some other things before I talked to ChatGPT: I knew all the algorithms already from other materials and I knew all the math I need.
 The more you know, the more helpful ChatGPT is.
 4. The future best programming language are Math and English.

 ---